The BCA Code of Conduct (Ethics)

 The Code Of Conduct

-The British Clairvoyant Academy was established to promote and maintain a simple ethical standard for mediums and clairvoyants to follow.
+The British Clairvoyant Academy was established to promote and keep up a simple ethical standard for mediums and clairvoyants to follow.
 Today it trains mediums and psychics in our chat rooms but also insists that all of its practitioners follow a simple code of conduct.

 Our Code of Conduct is simple and self-evident.
 However we believe that by following these simple rules the standards of Mediumship and Clairvoyance will be much improved.
 ALL members of the British Clairvoyant Academy and anyone working as helpers on our Chat room abide by these rules.
 Anyone breaking these rules will be removed from our listing and asked to remove the BCA logo from their site.